inventure/Fake_Dependency_Service/docs/pull_request_template.md

 **Type of change**

-Please delete options that are not relevant.
+Add an `x` to the ones that are appropriate.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)